Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: EM scattering resolvent and resonances

 Let $(E^i, H^i)$ be the incident plane wave:

-with the complex frequency $\ww$, the unit incident direction $\di \in S$, and the unit polarization vector $\ei \in S$ such that $\ei \dd \di = 0$.
-In this work, we focus on the quasi-static regime:

-namely, the wavelength in the free space is much lager than the characteristic size of the particle.
-With these notions, the EM scattering problem, by the subwavelength nanoparticles with high refractive indices, can be modelled by
+with the incident direction $\di \in \S$ and the polarization vector $\ei \in \S$ satisfying $\ei \dd \di = 0$.
+With these notions, the EM scattering problem, by nanoparticles with high refractive indices, is modelled by

-where $[\dd] = \dd|_- - \dd|_+$ is the jump across the boundary and the subscripts $\pm$ denote the limits from outside and inside $D$ respectively.
-The system \eqref{eq:model} is further complemented by the outgoing Silver-M\"uller radiation condition for the scattered wave $(E^s, H^s) := (E - E^i, H - H^i)$:
+where $[\dd] = \dd|_- - \dd|_+$ is the jump across the boundary and the subscripts $\pm$ denote the limits from outside and inside $D_\d$, respectively.
+The system \eqref{eq:model} is complemented by the outgoing condition for the scattered wave $(E^s, H^s) := (E - E^i, H - H^i)$.
+For real $\ww > 0$, it is the well known Silver--M\"uller radiation condition:

-for real frequency $\ww$.
-When $\ww$ is complex, one may specify the outgoing condition by the analytic continuation of the scattering resolvent from the real axis \cite{gopalakrishnan2008asymptotic} or, equivalently, let it be inherited from the Green's function \cite{meklachi2018asymptotic}.
-Eliminating the magnetic field $H$ from the system \eqref{eq:model}, we can reformulate problem \eqref{eq:model} as a second-order equation:
+When $\ww$ is complex, one may specify the outgoing condition by the meromorphic continuation of the scattering resolvent, or, more simply, by reformulating \eqref{eq:model} as a Lippmann--Schwinger equation (cf.\cite{gopalakrishnan2008asymptotic, meklachi2018asymptotic}). \mb{This will become clear in the following exposition.}